webdev-ashishk/Namaste-JavaScript/README.md

 ## What is constructor in js

-> a special function that creates and initializes an object instance of a class
+> a special function that creates and initializes an object instance of a clas